-Any individual who has completed Presby Prep and wishes to continue the ALP/CP program should complete an ALP/CP application.
-The application deadline is March 31, 2019.
+Any individual who has completed Presby Prep and wishes to continue in the ALP/CP program shall complete an ALP/CP application.
+The application deadline is August 31.
 Following receipt of the completed applications, the committee will meet with all persons who are accepted.

 Qualifications of Applicants, which must be met for admission to the ALP and/or CP program:

 - Active membership for at least 2 years in the sponsoring PC(USA) congregation or other congregation in the Presbytery of WV

 - Endorsement by the Session and pastor/moderator of the church of membership

 - A satisfactory sexual misconduct disclaimer and background check

 Note: While ordination as a ruling elder is not a requirement for completing the ALP/CP Preparation Program, it is a requirement for serving as a commissioned pastor.

 - Faith, as expressed by trust in Jesus Christ as Lord and Savior and belief in the one triune God, the Holy One of Israel, whom alone we worship and serve; acceptance of the Old and New Testaments as the authoritative witness to that faith; receiving and adopting the essential tenets of the Reformed faith as expressed in the confessions of the Church